 - School Board: Members can be elected or co-opted.
 The Board is an advisory body which supports the principal and assists in the planning and maintenance of the school.
-Meetings are held on a monthly basis. - Parents and Friends Forum: All parents are invited to be part of the P & F Forum.
+Meetings are held monthly. - Parents and Friends Forum: All parents are invited to be part of the P & F Forum.
 This forum is where ideas can be shared, you will find out what is happening in our school community and the ways in which you may be able to contribute.
 Meetings are held in the School Library on the 3rd Thursday of each month at 6.30pm.
-The forum will focus on:
+The forum will focus on parent education, social events, fundraising and pastoral care.